Akuukis/screeps-bot-brave/doc/readme.md

 3. The Colony priority tasks
 4. (each) Spawn priority tasks
 5. (each) Squad tasks in type order AND their creeps tasks
+7. The Colony normal tasks (signup distribution)
 6. (each) Spawn normal tasks
-7. The Colony normal tasks
 8. (if any) deffered tasks given by any entity

 #### Entities